Ford Motor Co. [F] stock Initiated by Redburn Atlantic analyst, price target now $10

 Trading performance analysis for F stock

 Ford Motor Co.
-[F] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.59.
-With this latest performance, F shares gained by 13.55% in over the last four-week period, additionally plugging by 5.48% over the last 6 months – not to mention a drop of -3.49% in the past year of trading.
+[F] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.04.
+With this latest performance, F shares gained by 11.66% in over the last four-week period, additionally plugging by 2.98% over the last 6 months – not to mention a rise of 0.87% in the past year of trading.

 Ford Motor Co.
 [F]: A deeper dive into fundamental analysis